Board of Directors

 Fitness Program Assistant / Health Educator

 Jonathan joined Healthy Aging Association in February 2018.
 Jonathan earned his Bachelor's Degree in Kinesiology with a concentration in Health and Wellness Promotion from California State University, Stanislaus in 2016.
-As a Fitness Program Trainee he assists with the Young at Heart Fitness programs and the day to day operations of the Healthy Aging Association.
-Jonathan became a certified Young at Heart Instructor in February 2017.
+As a Fitness Program Assistant he assists with the Young at Heart Fitness programs and the day to day operations of the Healthy Aging Association.
+Jonathan became a certified Young at Heart Instructor in February 2017 and an A Matter of Balance coach in July 2018.
 He also facilitates fall prevention and health education topics in both group and individual settings.
 All topics are on general nutrition and the health benefits of physical activity.